good-loop/doc/pages/dev/adunit-taxonomy.md

 # Good-Loop Advert Taxonomy

+**From February 2019**

+These are the dimensions and standard values for describing an adunit.
+These terms are used in advert setup and in reporting.

 1. **delivery** mechanism i.e. how does the adunit get onto the page?
 Values: `vpaid`, `ourpage` (as.good-loop.com), `direct`, `iframe` (a non-expanding banner, e.g. an mpu2), `safeframe`